telerik/kendo-ui-core/docs/framework/globalization/dateparsing.md

 ### Parse UTC Date Strings

-Similar to the above case, parse UTC date strings without providing a format string.
-The resulting JavaScript Date object will have the time correctly offset, according to the user's local time zone.
+Similar to the above case, you are able to parse UTC date strings without providing a format string.
+The resulting JavaScript Date object will have the time correctly offset according to the local time zone of the user.

 ###### Example